CharuGupta-eng/vsdOSPowerCalc/README.md

        chmod 777 POW.py
            ./POW.py

-2. Following window open in which you have to enter .txt file nameN Or .cir file name as I enter DFF_TG.cir file of DFF using transmission gate.
+2. Following window open in which you have to enter .txt file name Or .cir file name as I enter DFF_TG.cir file of DFF using transmission gate.
 ### NOTE : .tran 1e-0  20e-6(end value according to you)  line must be present that means transition analysis.

                                                Python scipt